-(40) “Energy economy ratio” or “EER” means the dimensionless value that represents:
+(42) “Energy economy ratio” or “EER” means the dimensionless value that represents:

-(a) The efficiency of a fuel as used in a powertrain as compared to a reference fuel, as listed in Table 7 under OAR 340-253-8070 for gasoline and gasoline substitutes and in Table 8 under OAR 340-253-8080 for diesel fuel and diesel substitutes; or
+(a) The efficiency of a fuel as used in a powertrain as compared to a reference fuel; or

-(b) The efficiency per passenger mile, for fixed guideway applications.
+(b) The efficiency of a fuel per passenger mile, for fixed guideway applications.

+(43) “Electric Transport Refrigeration Units (eTRUs)” means refrigeration systems powered by electricity designed to refrigerate or heat perishable products that are transported in various containers, including semi-trailers, truck vans, shipping containers, and rail cars.

-(41) “Emergency period” is the period of time in which an Emergency Action under OAR 340-253-2000 is in effect.
+(44) “Emergency period” is the period of time in which an Emergency Action under OAR 340-253-2000 is in effect.

-(42) “Export” means to have ownership title to transportation fuel from locations within Oregon, at the time it is delivered to locations outside Oregon by any means of transport, other than in the fuel tank of a motor vehicle for the purpose of propelling the motor vehicle.
-Fuel exported from Oregon does not carry any obligation except for recordkeeping under OAR 340-253-0600.
+(45) “Export” means to have ownership title to transportation fuel from locations within Oregon, at the time it is delivered to locations outside Oregon by any means of transport, other than in the fuel tank of a motor vehicle for the purpose of propelling the motor vehicle.

-(43) “Finished fuel” means a transportation fuel used directly in a motor vehicle without requiring additional chemical or physical processing.
+(46) “Finished fuel” means a transportation fuel that can legally be used directly in a motor vehicle without requiring additional chemical or physical processing.

-(44) “Fixed guideway” means a public transportation facility using and occupying a separate right-of-way for the exclusive use of public transportation using rail, using a fixed catenary system, using an aerial tramway, or for a bus rapid transit system.
+(47) “Fixed guideway” means a public transportation facility using and occupying a separate right-of-way for the exclusive use of public transportation using rail, using a fixed catenary system, using an aerial tramway, or for a bus rapid transit system.

-(45) “Fossil” means any naturally occurring flammable mixture of hydrocarbons found in geologic formations such as rock or strata.
+(48) “Fossil” means any naturally occurring flammable mixture of hydrocarbons found in geologic formations such as rock or strata.
+When used as an adjective preceding a type of fuel (e.g., “fossil gasoline,” or “fossil LNG”), it means the subset of that type of fuel that is derived from a fossil source.

-(46) “Fuel pathway” means a detailed description of all stages of fuel production and use for any particular transportation fuel, including feedstock generation or extraction, production, distribution, and combustion of the fuel by the consumer.
+(49) “Fuel pathway” means a detailed description of all stages of fuel production and use for any particular transportation fuel, including feedstock generation or extraction, production, distribution, and combustion of the fuel by the consumer.
 The fuel pathway is used to calculate the carbon intensity of each transportation fuel.

-(47) “Fuel pathway code” or “FPC” means the identifier used in the CFP Online System that applies to a specific fuel pathway as approved or issued under OAR 340-253-0400 through 0470.
+(50) “Fuel pathway code” or “FPC” means the identifier used in the CFP Online System that applies to a specific fuel pathway as approved or issued under OAR 340-253-0400 through 0470.

+(51) “Fuel pathway holder” means the entity that has applied for and received a certified fuel pathway code from DEQ, or who has a certified fuel pathway code from the California Air Resources Board that has been approved for use in Oregon by DEQ.

+(52) “Fuel Supply Equipment” refers to equipment registered in the CFP Online System that dispenses alternative fuel into vehicles, including but not limited to electric vehicle chargers, hydrogen fueling stations, and natural gas fueling equipment.

-(48) “Gasoline” means a fuel suitable for spark ignition engines and conforming to the specifications of ASTM D4814.
+(53) “Gasoline” means a fuel suitable for spark ignition engines and conforming to the specifications of ASTM D4814.